tmaestrini/powerapps-code-template/README.md

   npm i --save-dev @types/node
   ```

-- As the Power SDK requires the port `3000` in the default configuration, make sure to adjust `vite.config.ts`:
+- As the Power Apps SDK (will be introduced in step ⓸) requires the port `3000` in the default configuration, make sure to adjust `vite.config.ts`:

   ```typescript
   import { defineConfig } from 'vite'